-When Kate is not at work she busy looking after her young twins.
+When she is not at work she enjoy spending time with her family and being mum to young twins.

 Originally a Sports Therapist, Matty graduated from the University of Central Lancashire in 2012 with a first class honours degree in Sports Therapy.
 Since, he has returned to university to obtain a degree in Physiotherapy graduating in the Summer of 2018.
 Matty’s background is primarily in football where he worked in the professional game before returning to university.
 His roles included providing soft tissue therapy, athlete screening, athlete monitoring, implementing injury risk reduction strategies and treating and rehabilitating players back to sport.
 Matty enjoys working with clients that require long term rehabilitation and enjoys helping those that aspire to improve their athletic/ sporting performance.

 Dave is the other clinic director.
 He works doing Sports testing and coaching at the clinic.
 Having qualified as a coach after a successful career as an International Athlete, he now spends his time helping others to reach their true potential.